python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy-subclassing-context.md

         (default is `30`) for the author to react to the message.

-        If `delete_after` is `True`, the message will be deleted before returning a boolean or None (if the author didn't respond) indicating whether the author confirmed or denied.
+        If `delete_after` is `True`, the message will be deleted before returning a True, False, or None indicating whether the author confirmed, denied, or didn't interact with the message.
         """
         msg = await self.send(message)